roberthead/ruby_on_rails_tutorial/README.md

 ![Add sign in to layout](/images/rails/33-sign_in_layout.png)

+Using the site, create a new user account and sign in.

-We have a working authentication system, so let's commit our changes.
+We have a working authentication system, so let's commit our changes!

     git add .
     git commit -m "Add log in"